Adversarially Robust Spiking Neural Networks Through Conversion: Introduction

-Numerous studies have explored the susceptibility of traditional ANNs to adversarial attacks~\cite{Szegedy:2013}, and this security concern evidently extends to SNNs since effective attacks are gradient-based and architecture agnostic~\cite{sharmin2019comprehensive}.
-Recently, there has been growing interest in achieving adversarial robustness with SNNs, which remains an important open problem~\cite{ding2022snn,liang2022toward}.
-Temporal operation characteristics of SNNs makes it non-trivial to apply existing defenses developed for ANNs~\cite{Madry:2018}.
-Nevertheless, current solutions are mainly end-to-end adversarial training based methods that are adapted for SNNs~\cite{ding2022snn}.
+Numerous studies have explored the susceptibility of traditional ANNs to adversarial attacks~\citep{Szegedy:2013}, and this security concern evidently extends to SNNs since effective attacks are gradient-based and architecture agnostic~\citep{sharmin2019comprehensive}.
+Recently, there has been growing interest in achieving adversarial robustness with SNNs, which remains an important open problem~\citep{kundu2021hire,ding2022snn,liang2022toward}.
+Temporal operation characteristics of SNNs makes it non-trivial to apply existing defenses developed for ANNs~\citep{Madry:2018}.
+Nevertheless, current solutions are mainly end-to-end adversarial training based methods that are adapted for SNNs~\citep{ding2022snn}.
 These approaches, however, yield limited robustness for SNNs as opposed to ANNs, both due to their computational limitations (e.g., infeasibility of heavily iterative backpropagation across time), as well as the confounding impact of spike-based end-to-end adversarial training, on the SNN gradients, as we elaborate later in our evaluations.
-Moreover, these works primarily rely on the hypothesis that SNNs directly trained with spike-based backpropagation achieve stronger robustness than SNNs obtained by converting a pre-trained ANN~\cite{sharmin2020inherent}.
+According to the current literature, the widely accepted assumption is that SNNs directly trained with spike-based backpropagation achieve stronger robustness than SNNs obtained by converting a pre-trained ANN~\citep{sharmin2020inherent}.
 In this work, we challenge this hypothesis by proposing a novel adversarially robust ANN-to-SNN conversion algorithm based solution.